 For every new development that the user encounters, there’s plenty going on behind the scenes.
 As a web developer in today’s fast-moving landscape, keeping abreast of these changes is a must.
 While no one can predict the future, it’s important to be in tune with how the industry is moving and to anticipate which factors will have the biggest impact.

-As we approach the third quarter of 2019, it’s time to consider where the industry is headed.
-What does 2019 hold for web development?
+As we kick off 2023, it’s time to consider where the industry is headed.
+What does the year hold for web development?
 Let’s take a look.

 2. Progressive web apps

 Once again, we’re seeing the influence of mobile in this next trend: the rise of progressive web apps.